ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

         extends_documentation_fragment:
           - vars_plugin_staging
     '''

-Also since Ansible 2.10, vars plugins can reside in collections.
-Vars plugins in collections must require enabling to be functional.

 For example vars plugins, see the source code for the `vars plugins included with Ansible Core
 <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/vars>`_.